 3. Action Man

 Operated by the Virgin Airship & Balloon Company, Action Man was built in the most exciting era for special shapes in 1997.
 On a few rare occasions on take-off orange smoke was deployed from the smoke cannister, which was quite a sight.
-After three years attending the fiesta, Action Man went away for some time before switching owners in 2007 after a brief tether at that year’s fiesta.
+After three years attending the fiesta, Action Man went away for some time before switching owners.

 2. Rupert Bear